About me

 Outside work, my interests tend toward things that are well made and built to last — objects that reward close attention and reflect the craft that went into creating them.
 I am slowly building a collection of mechanical watches, not in pursuit of a single perfect piece, but a curated set in which each has a distinct character and a specific place.
 The same instinct draws me to fine fountain pens and good paper, and to coffee approached with perhaps more seriousness than is strictly necessary.

 Photography has been a consistent thread for many years, street and people first and foremost, though the lens tends to wander across landscape, architecture, and the occasional oddment that resists easy categorisation.
-Writing runs alongside it as an occasional outlet — on education, leadership, and whatever else happens to be occupying my thinking.
+Writing, mostly on LinkedIn, runs alongside it as an occasional outlet — on education, leadership, and whatever else happens to be occupying my thinking.

 I have lived and worked across South East Asia since 2017, in South Korea, Singapore, and Vietnam, and will be relocating to Budapest in 2026.
 It has been a privilege to experience how differently each culture approaches life, while discovering that teenagers, somehow, are teenagers wherever you go.